 - Algorithm development for remote sensing to support a science-driven approach to ecosystem management

-- GOES Early Fire Detection system (GOES-EFD), based on the NOAA Geostationary Operational Environmental Satellites (GOES) data
+- GOES Early Fire Detection system (GOES-EFD), using images from NOAA Geostationary Operational Environmental Satellites (GOES)

-- Development of eDaRT (Ecosystem Disturbance and Recovery Tracking system), utilizing Landsat images for mapping ecosystem disturbance with up to 16 day frequency.
+- Ecosystem Disturbance and Recovery Tracker (eDaRT) system utilizing all available Landsat images for mapping ecosystem disturbance with up to 16 day frequency

 - Multi-sensor remote sensing of California's 2013 Rim fire.